 Activity/Facility Recreation Development Natural Wilderness Walking, Skiing, Snowboarding, Snowshoeing, and Mountaineering.
-Compatible Same as Recreation Development Same as Recreation Development Motorized Boats.
+Compatible Same as Recreation Development Same as Recreation Development Use of Motorized Boats.
 Includes use of inboard and outboard motorized boats and jet boats on rivers and lakes.
-Does not include small boats with electric trolling motors.
+Does not include small boats with electric trolling motors on Eklutna Lake.
 See below for personal watercraft, hovercraft, and airboat restrictions.
 This does not include the use of motorized boats by authorized personnel for emergency rescue.
-Not allowed currently by regulation, but compatible by permit for park management purposes and research.
-Same as Recreation Development Not Compatible Airboats.
-Not Compatible Same as Recreation Development Same as Recreation Development Personal Watercraft (jet skis) and Hovercraft.
+Incompatible unless authorized under 11 AAC 18.010 only for park management purposes and research, or as allowed under 11 AAC 20.025.
+Same as Recreation Development Incompatible Use of Airboats.
+Incompatible Same as Recreation Development Same as Recreation Development Use of Personal Watercraft (jet skis) and Hovercraft.
 This does not include the use of personal watercraft by authorized personnel for emergency rescue.
-Not Compatible Same as Recreation Development Same as Recreation Development Non-motorized Boating.
+Incompatible Same as Recreation Development Same as Recreation Development Non-motorized Boating.
 Includes canoes, rafts, rowboats, kayaks, pack rafts, sailboats, and sailboards.
 Compatible Same as Recreation Development Same as Recreation Development

-Refer to 11 AAC 18.010 for a list of activities requiring a permit.
+$^{^3}$ Refer to 11 AAC 18.010 for a list of activities requiring a permit.

-Activity/Facility Recreation Development Natural Wilderness Land-Based Motorized Vehicles.
-Includes motorized devices for carrying persons or objects over land and includes automobiles and offroad vehicles.
+Activity/Facility Recreation Development Natural Wilderness Use of Land-Based Motorized Vehicles.
+Includes motorized devices for carrying persons or objects over land and includes automobiles and off-road vehicles.
 See other sections that address snowmobiles, aircraft, bicycles, and motorized boats.
 This does not include land-based motorized vehicle use by authorized personnel for emergency rescue.
-Not Compatible off roads and parking areas except in areas described in regulation (see 11 AAC 20.015) or by permit in other areas for park management purposes, research, or in support of authorized or other permitted activities.
-Same as Recreation Development Not Compatible Other Power-Driven Mobility Devices.
+Incompatible off roads and parking areas except as allowed in 11 AAC 20.015.
+May be authorized under 11 AAC 18.010 in areas in addition to those in 11 AAC 20.015 (a-b) only for park management purposes, research, or in support of authorized or other permitted activities where there is park benefit.
+Same as Recreation Development Incompatible Use of Other Power-Driven Mobility Devices.
 Any mobility device powered by batteries, fuel, or other engines used by individuals for the purpose of locomotion including golf carts or electronic personal assistance mobility devices such as Segways.
 This does not include the use of power-driven wheelchairs for use by a mobility-impaired individual.
-Compatible by permit for park management purposes, research, or in support of authorized or other permitted activities.
-Not Compatible Not Compatible Snowmobiles.
-Open when the director finds that the snow depth is adequate to protect the underlying vegetation.
-(From 11 AAC 20.040) This does not include the use of snowmobiles by authorized personnel for emergency rescue.
-Compatible in the areas described in regulation (From 11 AAC 20.040) and by permit in other areas for park management purposes, research, or in support of authorized or other permitted activities.
-Same as Recreation Development Compatible only by permit for park management purposes, research, or in support of authorized or other permitted activities.
-Bicycles.
-Compatible in the areas described in regulation (From 11 AAC 20.040) and by permit in other areas if in keeping with park purposes and after evaluating possible resource impacts.
-Same as Recreation Development Same as Recreation Development Fishing.
-Compatible, subject to state fishing regulations.
-Same as Recreation Development Same as Recreation Development Use of Weapons.
-Includes a bow and arrow, slingshot, crossbow, or firearm (firearm definition includes air guns and paint guns).
-Compatible as described in regulation (See 11 AAC 20.010) only for the purpose of lawful hunting or trapping.
-Same as Recreation Development Same as Recreation Development Hunting.
-Compatible, subject to state hunting regulations.
-Same as Recreation Development Same as Recreation Development
+Incompatible but may be authorized under AAC 18.010 for park management purposes, research, or in support of authorized or other permitted activities where there is park benefit.
+Incompatible Incompatible Use of Snowmobiles.
+This does not include the use of snowmobiles by authorized personnel for emergency rescue.
+Incompatible except as allowed in 11 AAC 20.040.
+May be authorized under 11 AAC 18.010 in areas in addition to those listed in 11 AAC 20.040 (1-8) only for park management purposes, research, or in support of authorized or other permitted activities.
+Same as Recreation Development Same as Recreation Development Use of Bicycles.
+Incompatible except as allowed in 11 AAC 20.050.
+May be authorized under 11 AAC 18.010 in areas in addition to those listed in 11 AAC 20.050(a)(1-14), 11 AAC 20.050(b) and 11 AAC 20.050(c)(1-3) if in keeping with park purposes and after evaluating possible resource impacts.
+Same as Recreation Development Incompatible except as allowed in 11 AAC 20.050.
+May be authorized under 11 AAC 18.010 in areas in addition to those listed in 11 AAC 20.050(a)(1-14), 11 AAC 20.050(b) and 11 AAC 20.050(c)(1-3) if in keeping with park purposes, only under winter conditions where the snow or frost cover is adequate to protect underlying park resources.